molgenis/molgenis-emx2/docs/molgenis/dev_guidelines.md

 ### 2. All scripts should use composition API and have typescript enabled

-We prefer to use the [composition API](https://vuejs.org/api/composition-api-setup.html) in emx2 components.
-Typescript should also be enabled and implemented everywhere.
+We prefer to use the [composition API](https://vuejs.org/api/composition-api-setup.html) for all EMX2 components.
+Typescript should also be enabled.

 ```vue
 <script setup lang="ts">